 Set-up charge.
 A one-off fee when you first open an account.
 This is quite rare, though it can be quite attractive in the long run.
 IWeb, part of Halifax share dealing, charges an upfront fee and no regular admin charges after that.

 Annual charge.
 Most platforms make a regular charge, either monthly, quarterly or annually for as long as you hold your account.
 Some charge a flat fee of, say £75, while others take a percentage of the value of your holdings, around 0.2% to 0.4%.
 The percentage fee may reduce depend on the size of your investment.

 Dealing charges.
 When you buy and sell investments you may have to pay a dealing fee of between £2.50 and £15 for each deal.
-This is normally the case with investment trusts, shares etc. However, some sites such as Interactive Investor allow you two free trades a quarter, while many do not charge for buying and selling funds.
+This is normally the case with investment trusts, shares etc. However, some sites such as Interactive Investor allow you one free trade a month, while many do not charge for buying and selling funds.

 Other charges, Depending on how you intend to use your platform account, there are other charges worth taking into account, such as for regular investment (some platforms have a lower dealing charge for regular savings); dividend reinvestment (some platforms charge less for dividend reinvestment, or do a sweep once your dividends reach a certain amount); and for setting up income drawdown.

 Exit charges.
 Platforms normally charge you a fee if you want to cash in or transfer your investments elsewhere.
 They may make a per holding charge if you want to transfer the funds or shares you hold instead of taking cash.